peter/visitor-location-map/README.md

 # Visitor Location Map

 An example web app that shows the location of users on a map.
-The web app is built with React and Google Maps and the underlying REST API is built in Pyton with FastAPI.
+The web app is built with React and Google Maps and the underlying REST API is built in Python with FastAPI.

 * [Web App](web-app)
 * [REST API](api)